FAQs: Dealing with consumers and credit

 - responding to a hardship notice (credit contracts entered into on or after 1 March 2013)

 - responsible lending

 - security over household items

 - unfair contract terms.

-What protections does the credit regime put in place?
+What protections does the credit legislation put in place?

 Credit providers and credit assistance providers across the industry need to be licensed to engage in regulated credit activities.
-The laws ASIC administers in relation to credit also include responsible lending obligations, protections around hardship as well as unfair contract terms in standard form consumer contracts.
+The laws ASIC administers in relation to credit also include responsible lending obligations, protections around hardship and unfair contract terms in standard form consumer contracts.